-In order to discharge the aforesaid responsibilities, the Compliance Department engages in the following activities -
+In order to discharge the aforesaid responsibilities, the Compliance Department engages in the following activities:

 - a.
 To promote the culture of compliance with legal and regulatory requirements, compliance related policies and procedures and ethical standards in the conduct of business. - b.
 The Compliance Department of the Bank is responsible for ensuring that controls to manage compliance risk are adequate and operating as intended.
 Upon issuance of new regulatory guidelines, the Compliance Department will facilitate gap analysis and the establishment of relevant control processes with the relevant stakeholders. - c.
 Compliance Risk Assessment (CRA) is undertaken by the department to assess the areas of higher compliance risk/weaker controls on annual basis and an action plan is then prepared to outline control activities on identified areas of risk/weaknesses. - d.
 The Compliance Department performs Compliance self-reviews to ensure that the regulatory requirements and policies of the Bank are complied with.
-The department also conducts appropriate validation to test and evaluate the adequacy of internal countrols put in place to manage compliance risks and promptly follow-up on any identified deficiencies and plans to address such deficiencies.
+The department also conducts appropriate validation to test and evaluate the adequacy of internal controls put in place to manage compliance risks and promptly follow-up on any identified deficiencies and plans to address such deficiencies.
 Compliance risks findings and recommendations are reported to the Board/BRMC, RMC and the Regional In-Office Compliance Committee on a regular basis. - e.
-The department carries out compliance awareness and training via face-to-face training and e-learning on a continuous basis.
+The department carries out compliance awareness and training via face-to-face training and e-learning on a continuous basis. - f.
+The reporting of compliance risk status of the Bank and the regulatory developments via the issuance of policy documents, directives and exposure drafts by BNM.